From the Introduction:

 The causal relationship between nuclear and changes to carbon intensity are further demonstrated when nuclear plants are closed, as they were in Japan following the 2011 Fukushima accident.
 When their nuclear plants were closed, the Japanese energy supply recarbonized immediately, and there is no doubt as to why.
 There are too many other factors that could confound such a strong claim of causality at aggregated national levels, however.

-In service to transparency, we have reproduced all 68 national carbon intensity of energy charts used in this analysis in our appendix, in addition to publishing the aggregated national charts.
+In service of transparency, we have reproduced all 68 national carbon intensity of energy charts used in this analysis in our appendix, in addition to publishing the aggregated national charts.

 Ten years after my initial forays into this subject area I am more than ever of the view that a future-facing climate policy must be informed by backward-facing energy analysis.
 The attention given by energy analysts, policymakers, and the IPCC to scenarios ungrounded from history is wildly disproportionate to the attention given to the real world experience of deploying clean energy technologies and their impact, or lack thereof, on carbon intensity and emissions.
 Given what’s at stake, this constitutes a grave error.
 Those who insist on ignoring the past, to modify Santayana, should not be allowed to force the rest of us to repeat it.